MSF-Collaborate/msf-toolbox/GUIDELINES.md

 1. **Consistency**: Follow the established conventions throughout the project to ensure consistency across all classes and methods.
 2. **Documentation**: Document each class and method with clear and concise comments, including purpose, parameters, return values, and examples where applicable.
-3. **Generalisability**: Remove components specific to your organisation and focus on contributing features which can be useful to a range of users.
+3. **Broad applicability**: Remove components specific to your organisation and focus on contributing features which can be useful to a range of users.
-3. **Testing**: Where possible, write unit tests for each class and method to ensure they work as expected and to facilitate future changes.
+4. **Testing**: Where possible, write unit tests for each class and method to ensure they work as expected and to facilitate future changes.

 ### Class Naming Conventions